kymatio/kymatio/README.md

 Use Kymatio if you need a library that:
 * supports 1-D, 2-D, and 3-D wavelets,
 * integrates wavelet scattering in a deep learning architecture, and
-* runs seamlessly on CPU and GPU hardware.
+* runs seamlessly on CPU and GPU hardware, with many deep learning API.

 ### Flexibility